carl-codling/PiDrop/README.md

 ```console
 sudo crontab -e
 ```
-- And then add a cronjob to the end of the file:
+- And then add a cronjob to the end of the file such as:
 ```
 0 * * * * sh /home/pi/PiDrop/pidrop_cron.sh
 ```
 *(the above example will run the script once every hour on the hour)*

-## Limitations
-- You can only sync root directories in your dropbox

-__Your local folders and the folders on the Dropbox servers should stay in sync so long as all deletions and file moves are done locally.
-If you make changes from a different machine  (eg. online or from your home pc software) PiDrop on your Pi will not be aware of this and conflicts may happen.
-This has at least the following implications:__
-- If you delete a file/folder from a different location such as another computer PiBox will see that it has a file/folder locally that doesn't exist on the server and upload it again
-- Likewise if you move a file/folder PiBox will both upload to the old location and download from the new so you'll end up with duplicates.

-*__For these reasons all modifications on synced folders should be done through the PiDrop UI__*

 ### Simplify Sending and Recieviing from your local machine:

-To simplify this process I set up a Bash script on my local machine that allows me to simply type 'pidrop get' or 'pidrop send' in to a terminal.
-Here are the sreps I followed:
+To simplify this process I set up a Bash script on my local machine (Linux Mint) that allows me to simply type 'pidrop get' or 'pidrop send' in to a terminal.
+Here are the steps I followed:

 1) Create 2 folders on your local machine that match the names of your import and export folders on the Pi.
 In the example we have pidrop_in and pidrop_out
 2) Create a file called pidrop in /usr/bin